 Susan Clark, Grants Manager

-Susan joined the foundation in 2005, after seven years at DePaul University in both technology and arts-related staff positions.
-She serves as co-chair of the Midwest Chapter of the Grants Managers Network and assists the national organization with its online member community.
-She is co-chair of the Microedge Users Group at the Donors Forum in Chicago and has served as co-chair of its Peer Network for New Grantmakers.
-As a member of the alumnae board of St. Scholastica Academy, she advocates for technology in connecting alumnae and for attracting students.
-She has a lifelong interest in the creative arts and the environment and earned a Bachelor of Arts degree in electronic media arts from DePaul University.
+Susan joined the foundation in 2005, after seven years at DePaul University in technology and arts-related staff positions.
+She has a keen interest in how data can be used to refine strategy and advance philanthropy and the non-profit sector.
+As an active member of the Grants Managers Network, she served as co-chair of its Midwest Chapter from 2009 to 2012.
+At Illinois' regional association of grantmakers, Donors Forum, she served as co-chair of the Microedge Users Group and the Peer Network for New Grantmakers.
+Susan has a lifelong interest in the creative arts and the environment and earned a Bachelor of Arts degree in electronic media arts from DePaul University.
+You can follow her on Twitter @sbc_at_work.

 David Farren, Executive Director